There are many reasons why you could have your loan declined by our risk analysts…

-Costa Rica has a wide variety of banks, However doing traditional loans with banks offer much higher rates and with appalling timing, it can take up to months to complete traditional bank loans & that’s even if you get approved by them.
+Costa Rica has a wide variety of banks.
+However, doing traditional loans with banks offer high-interest rates and with appalling approval times — it can take up to months to complete traditional bank loans, and that’s even if you get approved by them.

 Choosing The Right Path

-3. Usury is a very common for both secured and unsecured loans, Yet most commonly found when dealing with loan sharks.
-Some credit card companies in a few countries have been accused of using this method.
-Keep this in mind when doing a loan of any sort, make sure you are not personally being taken advantage of!
+3. Usury is very common for both secured and unsecured loans, yet it is most commonly found when dealing with loan sharks.
+Some credit card companies in a few countries have been accused of usury — for example, some Costa Rican banks maintain an interest rate of up to 70% on their credit cards!
+Keep this in mind when doing a loan of any sort, to make sure you are not personally being taken advantage of!

-4. What Is “Usury”?: When the lender is charging immensely high-interest rates
+4. What is usury?
+It’s when the lender is charging immensely high-interest rates.

-6. What are hidden fees?: It is when legal fee’s become outrageous due to overzealous lawyers.
+6. What are hidden fees?
+It’s when legal and processing fees become outrageous due to overzealous lawyers and lenders.

-7. Over securitization of a loan: happens often which is contrary to the benefit of the borrower.
-Eg. A 10% LTV loan should be enough and should not require tying up other assets.
+7. Over-securitization of a loan happens often which is contrary to the benefit of the borrower.
+For example, for a loan of 10% LTV (Loan-to-Value) — such as a $50,000 loan on a $500,000 home — it should be enough to put a mortgage lien on the home and generally should not require tying up other assets.

-8. What’s Over securitization on a loan?: when overzealous lawyers want to put a lien on more properties than needed for the amount.
+8. What is over-securitization of a loan?
+It’s when overzealous lawyers and lenders want to put a lien on more properties than needed for the amount.